AdobeDocs/adobeio-codelabs-custom-events/lessons/lesson2.md

 ### Create a Console Integration and Set up Project
 In order to use custom event SDK, you need to get below informtion from console integration.

-- `IMS Org Id`: The Organization Id for which the provider, event metadata, etc are to be created which can be obtained using the Console or Transporter API.
+- `IMS Org Id`: The Organization Id in which the provider, event metadata, etc are to be created.
 - `API key`: The API Key ( client id ) for the integration ( project workspace )
 - `JWT Token`: Note that I/O Management Service needs to be enabled for the integration
 - `Config.zip`: Config file downloaded from console including private key and certificate_pub.crt